Menu

 If you have a job that involves driving, your conviction on the licence will be seen by your employer and it might be a problem travelling to some countries including the USA.

-Is Roadside Drug-testing Making a Difference?
+Is Roadside Drug-Testing Making a Difference?

 It appears to be as more than 50% of drivers believed to be under the influence of prohibited drugs testing positive.